 Game Questions & Answers (Q&A) service lets you ask questions about video games for game consoles or PC games.
-So ask your Hay Day question for IPad and get answers from real gamers or answer questions and share your insights and experience with the rest of the gaming community.
-Note: This apple iPad game app may also be compatible with the game app for apple iPhone.
+So ask your Hay Day question for iPad and get answers from real gamers or answer questions and share your insights and experience with the rest of the gaming community.

 Question & Answers